 Reading the morning paper, attending a weekly staff meeting at work, a monthly evening meeting of the local professional society, and the annual technical conference is just not cutting it today.

 We have problems to solve today, right now.
-I’m, like you, am online to find solutions.
+I’m like you, I’m am online to find solutions.
 We can’t wait for the next newsletter and hope that it has a relevant article that helps us solve today’s problem.

 The New Model is Under Development